 “It is my understanding that this situation with the Deansmen occurred due to an internal club miscommunication over several years of leadership changes, and with student leaders graduating every year, some miscommunications are normal,” Tangney said.

 One such miscommunication was that Hagedorn doesn’t ever remember being informed about the new club funding model, which went into effect in 2022.
-While the change in funding has been detailed in the yearly Club Training Modules, the Deansmen have not had to make funding requests, and had not had experience with the new funding model, nor had previous leadership communicated the change.
+While the change in funding has been detailed in the yearly Club Training Modules, the Deansmen have not had to make funding requests, and didn’t have experience with the new funding model, nor had previous leadership communicated the change.

 In previous years, each club received a set budget every year, which was theirs to spend as they saw fit.
 But in 2022, Campus Life began to hold the money in a lump sum and clubs could request to receive a portion of it via FAB.